SirBobbert/Systemintegration_Assignment_2/README.md

 - `ComplaintBusinessRule.java`: This class implements the JavaDelegate interface and checks whether a submitted complaint is sufficient based on its character length.
 It sets a variable and prints a message accordingly.
 - `SendResolvedMail.java`: Responsible for sending an email to the user to notify them that their complaint has been resolved.
 - `SendSubmissionMail.java`: Handles the task of sending a confirmation email to the user who submitted the complaint.
-- `SendUnresolvedMail.java`: Sends an email if the complaint couldn't be resolved
+- `SendUnresolvedMail.java`: Sends an email if the complaint couldn't be resolved.
 - `process.bpmn`: Manages the process of sending an email if the complaint couldn't be resolved.

-## EIP (Enterprise Integration Patterns)
+## Enterprise Integration Patterns (EIP)

-In this project, we have implemented several aspects of Enterprise Integration Patterns (EIP) to facilitate the exchange of information and automation of business processes. eIP is a set of design patterns used for solving common integration challenges in enterprise applications. we have applied these principles in specific areas of the project:
+In this project, we have implemented several aspects of Enterprise Integration Patterns (EIP) to facilitate the exchange of information and automation of business processes.
+EIP is a set of design patterns used for solving common integration challenges in enterprise applications.
+We have applied these principles in specific areas of the project:

 ### 1. Message Channels